Welcome, to my own little corner of the Internet!

 In 2017, I got hired by small non-profit that specialises in media.
 We make documentaries and reports with television quality.
 I still do some IT work, both on-site support and website/webserver maintenance, but as a Community Manager, my focus now lies on Social Media, Newsletter Marketing and multimedia editing.
 As a result, I now have the time and space to pick up my blogging hobby again!

 What is this about?

 I write about a variety of topics: I am a big sci-fi and fantasy fan, and an avid gamer.
 My favourite writers are J.R.R.
 Tolkien, Terry Pratchett, Raymond E. Feist, Terry Brooks and David Eddings.
 With my background in medieval studies I find myself leaning towards high fantasy when reading.
-When I consume movies and TV shows, I usually prefer watching science fiction stuff.
+When I consume movies and TV shows, I usually prefer watching science fiction.
 The new Battlestar Galactica is the best TV series of the early 2000s in my mind.
 I also love Star Trek, with Deep Space Nine as my favourite show, Babylon 5 and of course everything Star Wars in cinema.

 When I’m not in front of a screen, I love to cook.
 I love to spoil my guests with yummy treats and use them as guinea pigs for my latest baking experiments.
 When I am not having people over, I try out new things for my daily meals.
 I am trying to move to a more vegan diet to reduce my carbon footprint, posting the recipes I discover in the process.